astraaxd/Skivi/README.md

-# AyeP
+# Skivi
 My method to completely unblocking everything on school Chrome accounts.

 --------

-# HOW TO SET AYEP UP
+# HOW TO SET SKIVI UP
-This guide will show you how to completely setp AyeP up.
+This guide will show you how to completely set Skivi up.

 REQUIREMENTS:
 1 chromebook of any kind that isn't your schools (can be a cheap dumb one off of ebay for 20 bucks, doesnt matter)